AbhiramReddyD/The-Selenium-Project/README.md

 * <a href="https://matrixread.com/collecting-fake-profiles-on-linkedin/">Collecting Fake Profiles on LinkedIn</a>

 ***
-If you like this Project Drop a '🌟'
+* If you like this Project Drop a '🌟'

-© MIT LICENSE